Telesphore-Uwabera/My-website/README.md

 Welcome to the repository for my personal website, where I showcase my skills, projects, and contact information.
 This website serves as my digital portfolio and a way for people to get in touch with me.

-You can visit the live website here: [Telesphore Uwabera - Personal Website](https://uwaberatelesphore.netlify.app/)
+You can visit the live website here: [Personal Website](https://uwaberatelesphore.netlify.app/)

 ## Table of Contents